 The European Gaming and Betting Association (EGBA) filed a complaint with the EU in May, claiming that the 5.3% turnover tax was “punitive” and favoured the land-based industry over online.
 In its complaint, the EGBA cited a study from Entain, Flutter and Greentube that warned that the turnover stake tax could see 49% of players using unlicensed operators.

 The bill was then challenged by the DVSW earlier this month, who alleged that the igaming tax rates could offer an advantage to land-based operators compared to online.

 The state treaty (GlüNeuRStv) was first approved by lawmakers in March 2020.
 It is set to take force on July 1 2021, after it was approved by all 16 federal states.

 It will legalise online casino games in Germany for the first time, albeit with certain restrictions.

-Although the 5.3% igaming turnover tax has proven controversial, other elements of the treaty have also been challenged- such as restrictions on slots to a €1 per spin stake limit,
+These restrictions have also been controversial such as restrictions on slots to a €1 per spin stake limit,